flitbit/middles/README.md

 # middles

-Another small middleware pipeline library for Nodejs.
+Another small processing pipeline library for Nodejs.

-`middles` exposes one type, a `Pipeline` object, with which you can construct a processing pipeline out of synchronous and asynchronous middleware functions.
-Later, you can push arguments into the pipeline, and those items are processed by each successive middleware.
-After the pipeline runs, either the result of the final middleware function is returned to the caller, or any processing error is thrown.
+`middles` enables you to compose a processing pipeline out of synchronous and asynchronous processing functions.
+Later, you can push arguments into the pipeline, and those items are processed by each successive processor.
+After the pipeline runs, either the result of the final processor is returned, or an error is thrown.

 ## Install